 Phil’s wife, Mary, has always been involved in Burgermaster.
 A lifelong gardener, Mary Jensen still oversees the planting and maintenance of the landscaping, for which Burgermaster is also known.
 Visit one of our restaurants when the tulips are in bloom to get an idea of just how different and how special a place a Burgermaster restaurant is.
 The Burgermaster located in the Bellevue-Kirkland area has received several awards from local gardening clubs.

-Since that first location, Burgermaster has expanded to five locations, from Seattle to Everett and employs over 100.
+Since that first location, Burgermaster has expanded to six locations, from Seattle to Mount Vernon and employs well over 100 people.
 The original location, near University Village, has customers claiming to “have come here since this place opened.”
 A family business in every sense.